-7.1.
+- 7.1.
 This criterion only relates to designating National Parks.
-AONBs may fulfil a recreational role but they are not designated for any recreational opportunities they may offer.

-7.2.
-The statute provides simply that the type of recreational opportunities to which consideration should be given are "open-air recreation".
-The statute excludes "organised games" but is no more restrictive than that.
+AONBs may fulfil a recreational role but the designation criterion for AONBs does not include the recreational opportunities they offer. - 7.2.
+The statute provides simply that the type of recreational opportunities to which consideration should be given are 'open-air recreation'.
+The statute excludes 'organised games' but is no more restrictive than that.
 In considering opportunities for open-air recreation, the statute requires that regard be had in particular to the character of the land.
 This suggests that the character of the land has an important bearing on whether the opportunities for open-air recreation are sufficient to warrant designation.
-However, a 'markedly superior recreational experience' (see below) does not necessarily rely on the land having any particular character.
+However, a 'markedly superior recreational experience (see below) does not necessarily rely on the land having any particular character.
 Nor does the statute provide that particular types of open-air recreation can or cannot be taken into account (save for organised games).
-Provided that the landscape satisfies the natural beauty criterion, the question of whether or not it offers a markedly superior recreational experience should be assessed on its merits having regard to all relevant considerations.

-7.3.
-Recreational opportunities to be taken into account should normally be consistent with the conservation and enhancement of the area's natural beauty, wildlife and cultural heritage.
-Quiet outdoor recreation is therefore likely to be the most weighty consideration under this criterion.
+Provided that the landscape satisfies the natural beauty criterion, the question of whether or not it offers a markedly superior recreational experience should be assessed on its merits, having regard to all relevant considerations. - 7.3.
+Recreational opportunities to be taken into account should be consistent with the conservation and enhancement of the area's natural beauty, wildlife and cultural heritage, (including noting effects on the tranquillity natural beauty factor).
+Quiet outdoor recreation is therefore likely to be the most weighty consideration under this criterion. - 7.4.
+The statute also requires that regard is had to the position of the potential designation in relation to centres of population.
+This suggests that the accessibility of the potential designation to urban areas also has an important bearing on whether an area should be designated by reason of the opportunities it affords for open-air recreation. - 7.5.
+Opportunities for open-air recreation are not limited to the present, the legislation provides an ability to look to the future use of the word 'opportunities' being equivalent to 'potential'. - 7.6.
+It is not just the quantity of opportunities that is relevant, but also their quality, which should exceed that normally available in the wider countryside.